cdluminate/ProdL/ProdL.md

 Don't break your promise in the main manuscript that you will put something in the supplementary material.
 Don't put unrealiable bits in the supplementary.

+#### 7.2.11.
+Meta Key-Points

+There are still some key-points that applies to a large portion of this paper.

+1. **Ratio of original content.** Apart from Section 2, most of rest part of the paper should be discussing your original work.
+They are stages for you to present your own work, instead of the others'.
+Even if we have to recall the previous works in order to make the paper self-contained or provide enough technical background for the reader, why should we drown our own contribution by showing others' work?

+2. **Tense and Tone.** Keeping a consistent simple present tense is enough.
+Try to reduce the use of "we" as a leading word of sentences.
+These sentences are relatively subjective compared to those written in passive tense (relatively objective).

+3. **Logical flow.** Important things can be repeated many times.
+The logical flow should be as simple and linear as possible.

 ### 7.3.
 Drafting a Journal Paper

 ### 7.4.
 Self-Reviewing and Polishing